 Overall impression

 3 reasons to choose beta reading You are on a limited budget If you are an author with a limited budget, then the beta reading service might be suitable for you.
 If you are not sure how much the beta reading service costs, you can look at the EFA’s editorial rates to get an idea of the rates that beta readers charge.
 Every beta reader’s circumstances are different and the cost of the service depends on a lot of factors such as the manuscript’s turnaround time and the editor’s training and experience.
 For example, as a new beta reader, I offer significantly lower rates than those of the EFA to get honest testimonials from writers and grow my portfolio.
 You are a new writer and you need to learn more about the writing craft If you are a new writer without a lot of writing craft knowledge, then the beta reading service might be the right service for you.
 The reader’s report will provide you with an overview of the big-picture storytelling issues of your story without overwhelming you with detailed page edits.
 Writing, editing and publishing a book is a learning process and the constructive feedback the beta reader provides will help you improve your manuscript and your writing craft.
 You have no idea how to further improve your manuscript You are struck.
 You have rewritten and edited your story multiple times, and you don’t know how to further improve it.
 If you feel that something is missing from your story but you can’t pinpoint what exactly that is, then the beta reading service might be suitable for you.
 The beta reader will help you identify and improve the big-picture issues of your manuscript.
 Where to find beta readers Free beta readers If you have a limited budget, you can find free beta readers.
 You can ask friends and family to read your story and provide feedback for free.
 However, be aware that friends and family might be biased and not provide objective feedback to not critically harsh your story.
 You can also find writers’ groups on social media sites like Facebook and Substack.
 There are many writer groups where you can connect with other writers and beta read each other’s stories.
 Paid beta readers You can find professional beta readers in social media such as Facebook groups, LinkedIn and Substack.
 If you are looking to hire a professional beta reader, it is best to check their LinkedIn profiles to see their background, education, training and experience.
 You can also check sites such as Upwork and Fiverr to find beta readers or post beta-reading jobs.
 Make sure to include the kind of service you need, the genre, the word count of your story, your estimated budget and your desired deadline when you post a job.
 You can also check the EFA’s Job List and Member Directory to find and hire a beta reader.
 You can also search online at the websites of different beta readers to see what kind of services they offer.
 Every beta reader defines their service differently, so make sure to check what the beta reading service entails, the process, the cost, and the deadline to find the right beta reader for you.
 I am ready to discuss my book.
 How do I do that?
 Check out my beta reading service and contact me for a customised quote for your manuscript.
 Further reading What is the developmental editing service?
 What is the manuscript critique service?
-How to find the right editor for your fiction story 9 important questions editors ask authors before working with them About the authorMaria Georgiou is a professional developmental editor for romance authors.
-She specialises in editing contemporary romance, YA romance, romantic suspense, paranormal romance and romantasy.
+How to find the right editor for your fiction story 9 important questions editors ask authors before working with them About the authorMaria Georgiou is a professional developmental editor and beta reader for romance authors.
+She specialises in editing contemporary romance, YA romance, romantic comedy, romantic suspense, paranormal romance and romantasy.
 She is a member of the EFA and ClubEdFreelancers.
-Learn more about the author: About me Get in touch: Facebook and LinkedIn Learn about fiction editing: Resources Library and Blog Get a quote for your writing project: Get in touch with me form |
+Learn more about the author: About me Get in touch: Facebook, LinkedIn, Bluesky Learn about fiction editing: Resources Library and Blog Get a quote for your writing project: Get in touch with me form |

 Categories